sircle31/t-metaset-python/README.md

 ```

-## Shape Descriptor: Variational Autoencoder
+## Component I. Shape Descriptor (Variational Autoencoder)

-Given a massive set of high-dimensional metamaterial unit cells, we distill a compact yet expressive shape descriptor of unit cells through variational autoencoder ([Kingma et al., arXiv, 2013](https://arxiv.org/abs/1312.6114)), which entails data-driven feature extraction through unsupervised representation learning, following Wang et al., CMAME, 2020.
+Given a massive set of high-dimensional metamaterial unit cells, we distill a compact yet expressive shape descriptor of unit cells through variational autoencoder ([Kingma et al., arXiv, 2013](https://arxiv.org/abs/1312.6114)), which entails data-driven feature extraction through unsupervised representation learning, following [Wang et al., CMAME, 2020](https://www.sciencedirect.com/science/article/pii/S0045782520305624).

-For the `t-METASET` class in our code, it can take other shape descriptors as well.
+For the `t-METASET` class included in `main.py`, it can take other shape descriptors as well.
 The choice is subject to the regressor that serves as an active learner in the `t-METASET` procedure.
 For user-defined low-dimensional descriptors (say less than 10-D), the GP regressor set as default is expected to serve well upon proper feature-wise scaling.

-## Regressor: Gaussian Processes
+## Component II.
+Regressor (Gaussian Processes)

 We disclose that `GP_pytorch.py` includes snippets for the implementation of [Batch Independent Multioutput Gaussian Processes](https://docs.gpytorch.ai/en/stable/examples/03_Multitask_Exact_GPs/Batch_Independent_Multioutput_GP.html) availabe in [gpytorch](https://gpytorch.ai/),
 whose representation reference is: